lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--PhD salaries start at approximately EUR 3.4K per month (before taxes) and increase over time.-->
 <!--Start dates can be negotiated based on applicants' preferences and funding availability.-->

+*The next deadlines are **end of April 2026** for the Saarbrücken Graduate School, **May 11** for an open call for a co-advised position, and **end of June 2026** for IMPRS-TRUST.
+If you're planning to apply via central portals, please send Michael a note via email.*

 **Application via central portals:** You can apply to the [International Max Planck Research School on Trustworthy Computing (IMPRS-TRUST)](https://www.imprs-trust.mpg.de/) (see website for deadlines) or the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/) (see website for deadlines) and name Michael Hahn as your preferred supervisor.
 These options are open to students with or without an MSc.
 For students without an MSc, the PhD includes an initial preparatory phase.
 Students with an MSc can directly join our lab.
 If you apply via these portals, send Michael a note via email so we don't miss your application.

-*The next deadlines are **end of April 2026** for the Saarbrücken Graduate School, and **end of June 2026** for IMPRS-TRUST.
-If you're planning to apply via these portals, please send Michael a note via email.*

 **Open calls (only for applicants who will have an MSc by the start date of the PhD):**
-You can apply to this call for a joint PhD position in our group and Alexander Koller's group [here](https://www.coli.uni-saarland.de/groups/AK/jobs/).
+You can apply to a call for a joint PhD position in our group and Alexander Koller's group [here](https://www.coli.uni-saarland.de/groups/AK/jobs/).
 The deadline is **May 11 2026**.
+You're welcome to apply to this position and the central portals in parallel.

 **Direct application (only for applicants who will have an MSc by the start date of the PhD):**  You can directly apply to our lab by email.
 Admitted students will directly join our lab.
 Start dates are flexible and can be negotiated.
 In your email to Michael (mhahn@lst.uni-saarland.de), please include: